 How is RMSF treated?

 You may need to be monitored in an intensive care unit if your infection is severe.
 You will need antibiotics to treat the infection.
 You may also need medicine to decrease your fever and pain.

 What are the risks of RMSF?

-- You may develop kidney failure or breathing problems.
+You may develop kidney failure or breathing problems.
 Your blood may clot more than it should.
 This can keep the blood from flowing where it should in your body.
-RMSF may lead to lung problems, such as fluid buildup or swelling in and around your lungs.
+RMSF may cause fluid to build up around your lungs.
 The bacteria can spread and infect organs or other parts of your body.
-RMSF may also cause swelling or damage in your liver, brain, heart, or meninges (the membrane that surrounds your brain and spinal cord).
-You may develop congestive heart failure.
-You may slip into a coma if your RMSF infection is severe.
+RMSF may also cause swelling or damage in your liver, brain, or heart.
+RMSF may cause a coma if the infection is severe.